History of Ritherdon & Co Ltd

 1950s and 60s

 Ritherdons made sheet metalwork for the early nuclear industry, such as control panels for Calder Hall - the world’s first commercial nuclear power station - and UKAEA's DFR reactor up at Dounreay.
-Other big customers included the GPO.
+Other big customers included the GPO, making control panels for their coastal radio stations for many years.

 This is when we began to work closely with the electricity boards and several of our current products have sprung from this association.
 For example, it was in response to an enquiry from one of the electricity boards, over 30 years ago, that we designed the first of our door and frame units for meter box repair.